 Being able to trust in one's partner's sexual loyalty is essential for a strong, healthy, and loving relationship.
 When that trust begins to crack, relationships fall apart.

-There are two primary reasons people feel jealousy toward their significant other or toward people their spouse interacts with.
+There are two primary reasons people feel jealousy toward their significant other or toward people their partner interacts with.
 Either 1) they're being sensitive to real danger, or 2) they're projecting their own anxieties about themselves onto their partner.

 Either way, here are some good strategies you can use to learn how to deal with jealousy.

 John knows Carry has been working one-on-one with her colleague on an intense work project, and they've started going out drinking after work alone.
 John starts feeling jealous.